sferencik/SinCity/README.md

 When you select the two builds and click *Run*, SinCity will trigger builds for the 5 intermediate commits.

 You don't need to pick consecutive builds (like we did).
 For example, you could run the culprit finding between builds #3 and #6.
-In that range there have been 5 + 4 + 6 = 15 changes, so the culprit finding would result in 14 builds.
-Two of these should be "identical" to builds #4 and #5 which have already run.
+In that range there have been 5 + 4 + 6 = 15 changes (see the screenshot at the top) so the culprit finding would result in 14 builds.
+2 of these 14 should be effectively "reruns" of #4 and #5.

 ## What counts as build failure